zudello/zudello-knowledge-base/Knowledge Base/4 Document management/Downloading, duplicating, splitting, and merging documents.md

-# Document actions (downloading, duplicating, splitting, merging)
+# Downloading, duplicating, splitting, and merging documents

 Zudello provides several document management functions to help you process documents quickly and efficiently.
 This guide explains how to download, duplicate, split and merge documents.